Track vs Treadmill: What’s the difference?

 - Running outdoors is more exciting.
 I have a definite bias against running on treadmills, mostly because it is so boring.
 When you run outside, you need to pay attention to where you put your feet, avoiding traffic and other pedestrians, and enjoying mother nature.
 There are more distractions that can keep you from dwelling on how tired you are, and to give you something to ignore when preparing for a race and learning how to focus.

-- Treadmills do not allow you to run downhill.
-At least, I have never seen one that does.
+- Most treadmills do not allow you to run downhill.
+There are very few treadmills that allow for a negative incline when you are running.
 For proper working out of the muscles, you need to work downhill and uphill workouts into your training.
 Always going along a flat or slight incline is not a natural way to move or to train.

 - The 5 most common treadmill mistakes do not apply outdoors: